jorgecarleitao/public-contracts/README.md

 [![Build Status](https://travis-ci.org/jorgecarleitao/public-contracts.svg)](https://travis-ci.org/jorgecarleitao/public-contracts)

-# Publics pt
+# Publicos.pt

-Publics pt is an open source Django website and API to query and analyse data of the portuguese state.
+Publicos.pt is an open source Django website and API to query and analyse data of the portuguese state.
 Thanks for checking it out.

 ## The problem we aim to solve